In the book of Revelation Jesus gives the apostle John a message for the Churches, and says that he hates the deeds and doctrines of the Nicolaitanes:

 “So hast thou also them that hold the doctrine of the Nicolaitanes, which thing I hate.” – Revelation 2 v 15

 There is no description of the Nicolaitanes given in the Bible; however, the early church fathers (such as Irenaeus) considered them to be self-serving, professing Christians living lives of “unrestrained indulgence”.
+They were claimed to be followers of Nicholas of Antioch (or Saint Nicholas), a Gentile convert to Christianity.

 The Nicolaitanes believed that because Christ died for their sins they could do whatever they liked, as it had already been forgiven.
 They rebelled against the written law of God, dictating themselves what was or was not right, changing God into what they wanted him to be.
 They called themselves Christians, but rather than living holy lives according to Christ’s teaching they embraced the materialistic and sensual lifestyles of those around them, teaching that such things were acceptable under God’s grace.
 By their doctrine, the Nicolaitines subdued Christians into following their ways.

 Saturn is another variation of the name Nimrod.
 Before being associated with Christmas, December 25th was called ‘Saturnalia’, the birthday of Saturn.
-Given the connection between Nimrod and Nicholas it is no coincidence that Santa Claus, or Saint Nicolas, is a prominent figure at this time.
+Given the connection between Nimrod and Nicholas it is no coincidence that Santa Claus, or Saint Nicholas, is a prominent figure at this time.
 Saturnalia upheld the same principles as the Nicolaitanes and was itself a time of unrestrained indulgence, with drunkenness, revelry, and riotous behaviour, where even slaves obtained temporary freedom to join in.

 Kings, Babylon, and rebellion